Normaliz/PyNormaliz/README.md

     '1.4142'

 Floating point numbers are formatted with 4 decimal places and returned as strings (may change).
-If you want the euclideal volume at the maximum floating point precision, you can use the low level interface which is intermediate between the class Cone and libnormaliz:
+If you want the euclidean volume at the maximum floating point precision, you can use the low level interface which is intermediate between the class Cone and libnormaliz:

     NmzResult(C.cone,"EuclideanVolume")
     1.4142135623730951